PlantWisdomAI/.github/profile/README.md

      - Intelligent validation to maintain data integrity
      - Compliance-ready for pharma regulations (e.g., FDA, EMA)
      - Centralized dashboards for streamlined oversight and collaboration

-2. **Calibration Bot**
-   - **Description:** An AI-driven tool that monitors and calibrates equipment used in pharmaceutical processes.
-   - **Key Features:**
-     - Predictive maintenance alerts
-     - Calibration scheduling and tracking
-     - Detailed reporting to aid regulatory audits

 ---